egslava/edittext-mask/README.md

 *********************************
 ## en_US
-MakedEditText is a simple Android EditText with customizable input mask support.
+MaskedEditText is a simple Android EditText with customizable input mask support.

 For instance, you need user specified his phone in format +7(XXX)XXX-XX-XX.
 You also know user should have the only possibility to write digits but minuses, brackets and "+7" should appear automatically.